ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/addresses/crud/delete.rst

     # retrieve the Indicator
     indicators.retrieve()

-    # prove that there is only one Indicator retrieved
+    # prove there is only one Indicator retrieved
     assert len(indicators) == 1

     try: